- Dental Assisting Program

 CURRENTLY RECRUITING DIVERSION EVALUATION COMMITTEE (DEC) MEMBERS!!!!!!

 Now accepting applications for both the northern and southern committees.
-More specifically, one (1) Dental Auxiliary (Dental Assistant or Dental Hygienist) is needed for Southern California and two (2) Dentists are needed for Northern California.
+More specifically, one (1) Dental Auxiliary (Dental Assistant or Dental Hygienist) and one (1) licensed physician or psychologist are needed for Southern California and one (1) Dentist and one (1) licensed physician or psychologist are needed for Northern California.
 These committees assist the Board in evaluating licensees who may be impaired due to the abuse of alcohol or drugs.
 Each committee is composed of three dentists, one dental auxiliary, one physician or psychologist, and one public member who all have experience or knowledge in the field of chemical dependency.
 Diversion Committee members are appointed by the Board and serve at the Board's pleasure.

 In making a determination to apply, the following factors should be considered: